HumbabaZ/Imitaion-learning-using-diffusion-models/README.md

+This is the Research Project of TU Dresden's CMS program.
+We use the model to generate action sequences for real robots.
+The dataset is from the expert  trajectories we collected with Ceti-glove and XARM7 robotic arm.

-This repository is forked from https://github.com/microsoft/Imitating-Human-Behaviour-w-Diffusion.
+This repository is based on https://github.com/microsoft/Imitating-Human-Behaviour-w-Diffusion.

 # Imitating human behaviour with diffusion models